Skip to main content

 • This returns the session token to be used.

-• In the first example, where username is the admin, the session id of the domain (e.g. domain.com) is returned.
+• In the first example, where admin is true, the session id of the admin is returned.

-• In the second example, where username is 40, the session id of the extension (40) in domain (domain.com) is returned.
+• In the third example, where username is 40, the session id of the extension (40) in domain (domain.com) is returned.

 • In the server, using curl, you will get a temporary session token for the domain or user (using the admin credentials as shown above) and pass it to your client in the browser.